 - ਮਨੁ ਜੀਤੇ ਜਗੁ ਜੀਤਿਆ ਜਾਂ ਤੇ ਬਿਖਿਆ ਤੇ ਹੋਇ ਉਦਾਸੁ ॥੨॥: Conquering the mind is (as if) the world is conquered, (because, only by conquering the mind, one can remain) detached from Maya. (sggs 1103).

 But, what is mind?
 In deluded (agitated, restless) state, when the mind is veiled by doubt (Bharam), ignorance, two-ness, etc., the same consciousness views diversity and identifies as such, it’s known as the mind.
 In nutshell, the mind is just thoughts-stuff (Phurne-ਫੁਰਨੇ).
-In other words, Karma is no other then one’s Soch (thinking).
+In other words, Karma is the Louder expressions of thoughts.

 When the mind is firmly established in the conviction of a certain perception it is known as intellect (Budhi).

 - ਮਨ ਕਾ ਕਹਿਆ ਮਨਸਾ ਕਰੈ ॥: Budhi follows the order of the mind (sggs 832).

 The SGGS says the intellect must Awakened to Giaan (Knowledge).
 When the the mind ignorantly and foolishly identifies itself as separate from its Mool, it is known as egotism (Haumai).
 When it abandons unbroken spiritual inquiry (Shabad-Vichaar…), allows itself to play with countless thoughts (Phurne) coming and going, it is known as individualized consciousness.